NevinSelby/NevinSelby/README.md

 </a>

 ### Whats going on:
-- 📖 Working on Label Efficient Learning under Prof. Robert Nowak
+- 📖 Working as a Data Science Intern and as a Research Assistant at UW-Madison
 - 🎓 Pursuing my Master's in Data Science from the University of Wisconsin-Madison
-- 👾 All of my projects are available on this Github and on <a href="https://www.kaggle.com/nevinselby">Kaggle</a>
+- 🤓 Actively seeking opportunities in the fields of Data and AI
-- 🤓 Actively seeking opportunities in the fields of AI and ML
+- 📷 Also trying to vlog in my YouTube Channel

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=NevinSelby&layout=compact&hide_border=true&&theme=github_dark" width="47%" height="300px" style="margin-top:40px"/>